 The course material will all be accessible on Canvas.
 The course material will be organized by week, so simply navigate to the appropriate week, where all you have to do for the week is laid out in the weekly module.
 Each module will contain a breakdown of the week's work, reproducing the information on the syllabus, but with more detail and instructions.
 You can expect having to watch about 45 minutes to an hour of such lectures every week, in conjunction with the week's reading assignment, in preparation for the discussion.
-A typically week will include readings, videos of lectures, and links to any assignments for the week.
+A typically week will include readings (pdfs of readings not from the Jamieson or Broome books will be available on Canvas), videos of lectures, and links to any assignments for the week.